 Central Balkan Wilderness

-The 20,019 ha Central Balkan Wilderness is embedded in the Central Balkan National Park, Bulgaria.
+The 20 019 ha Central Balkan Wilderness is embedded in the Central Balkan National Park, Bulgaria.
 The Central Balkan Wilderness is entirely inside the borders of 9 strict nature reserves (IUCN Ia), which fall within the boundaries of Central Balkan National Park (IUCN II).
-Central Balkan Wilderness is covering 28% of park territory and consist of the following 9 strict nature reserves: Boatin, Tsarichina, Kozya Stena, Steneto, Severen Dzendem, Peesti, Sokolna, Dzendema and Stara Reka.
+Central Balkan Wilderness is covering 28% of the park’s territory and consist of the following 9 strict nature reserves: Boatin, Tsarichina, Kozya Stena, Steneto, Severen Dzendem, Peesti, Sokolna, Dzendema and Stara Reka.
 In Central Balkan Wilderness, a non-intervention management is applied as the underlying principle for Wilderness stewardship.

 The Central Balkan National Park is one of the largest and most valuable of all protected areas in Europe.
-It is the third largest protected territory in Bulgaria, spanning an area of 71,669 ha with total length of 85 km from west to the east and an average width of 10 km.
-Recently, nine components of Central Balkan National Park was added to the UNESCO Word Heritage Site – Primeval Beech Forests of the Carpathians and Other Regions of Europe.
+It is the third largest protected territory in Bulgaria, spanning an area of 71 669 ha with a total length of 85 km from west to the east and an average width of 10 km.
+Recently, nine components of Central Balkan National Park were added to the UNESCO Word Heritage Site – Primeval Beech Forests of the Carpathians and Other Regions of Europe.

 European Wilderness Quality Standard Audit System

-The Central Balkan Wilderness includes large high-mountain meadows, vertical rock faces, deep canyons, waterfalls, compact and often untouched beech forests as well as numerous peaks with altitudes higher than 2,000 m.
-The Central Balkan Wilderness is home an overwhelming biodiversity with rare and endangered wildlife species and communities, self-regulating ecosystems, as well as historical sites of global cultural and scientific significance.
+The Central Balkan Wilderness includes large high-mountain meadows, vertical rock faces, deep canyons, waterfalls, compact and often untouched beech forests as well as numerous peaks with altitudes higher than 2 000 m.
+The Central Balkan Wilderness is home to an overwhelming biodiversity with rare and endangered wildlife species and communities, self-regulating ecosystems, as well as historical sites of global cultural and scientific significance.

-In Central Balkan Wilderness, you can find the brown beer, wolf, red deer, chamois, river otter and – amongst over 200 bird species – the imperial and golden eagles.
+In Central Balkan Wilderness, you can find the brown bear, wolf, red deer, chamois, river otter and – amongst over 200 bird species – the imperial and golden eagle.
 Some individual species, particularly the chamois, have been affected in history by illegal hunting in the Central Balkan National Park.